openalea/openalea.rtfd.io/README.rst

 How to Contribute to OpenAlea
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description**: Ways to contribute to the OpenAlea project.

-**Solution**: You can contribute by participating in the `Git Workflow <http://virtualplants.github.io/contribute/devel/git-workflow.html>`_, or by opening an issue or a pull request on the OpenAlea GitHub repository.
+You can contribute by participating in the `Git Workflow <http://virtualplants.github.io/contribute/devel/git-workflow.html>`_, or by opening an issue or a pull request on the OpenAlea GitHub repository.

 Additional Resources
 --------------------